ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 ```
 To obtain a scattering function from the above equation requires the
 correlations functions between specific fluctuation terms, most notably
-the density-density fluctuation correlation function.
+the density fluctuation-density fluctuation correlation function.
 Using the linearlized
 hydrodynamics equation an approximation for the scattering function can be
 obtained, see material in Further reading for more details.
 ```math